NHerreroReder/OpenXcomPruebas/README.md

 The modified battlescape-editor includes a button to batch-generate MAP2 versions for all the MAP files used at a loaded MOD.
-These MAP2 files will be placed in the /user/[mod]/ folder, so they should be copied to MOD's /MAP folder, and equivalent MAP files should be manually removed to allow OXCE to load MAP2 files instead of MAP ones.
+These MAP2 files will be placed in the /user/[mod]/ folder, so they should be copied to MOD's /MAP folder, and equivalent MAP files should be manually removed to allow loading  MAP2 files instead of MAP ones.

 Furthermore a modified version of MapView2 (by KevL) can be obtained from here: https://github.com/FlaubertNHR/OpenXCOM.ToolsMAP2 This version can load, edit and create map files